The following are some best practices for creating a report in Looker Studio:

 When you choose to manipulate data in Looker Studio, you make it unnecessarily hard to use.

-That is why we first pull the data from a data platform into a spreadsheet or data warehouse and manipulate the data there, and only after that use that data in Looker Studio.
+That is why we first pull the data from a data platform into a spreadsheet or data warehouse and manipulate it there, and only then use that data in Looker Studio.

-I pull data from Google Analytics, Facebook ads, Google Ads etc., into Google Sheets.
-Then manipulate the data before sending it to Looker studio.
+I first pull data from GA4, Facebook Ads, Google Ads, and other sources into Google Sheets.
+Then, manipulate the data before sending it to Looker Studio.

 I may use BigQuery.
 But most of the time, Google Sheets works just fine.